Expand to full screen

 There is no ability to sort by type of material in Google Scholar, so results will be a mix of references to books, articles and websites.
 The sort by date option only brings up results for the past year, though you can choose to search for articles from a specific range of dates (see column to the left on the results page).

-Note that you might find that a lot of citations have the message that full text is not available.
+Note that you might find that full text is available only if you pay for it.
 This is why you need to log in to Google Scholar through our library home page (scroll down to find link).
 Doing so connects GS with our journal subscriptions so that you can pick up full text articles in journals that we subscribe to.
+(If this function doesn't work, email me).

 You can configure Google Scholar in a number of ways, using the settings option: